Anesthesiology Billing Services in Alabama

 Blue Cross Blue Shield of Alabama processes the largest share of Alabama commercial anesthesiology claims.
 We know their AL specific fee schedules, prior authorization requirements for anesthesiology procedures, and their appeal timelines when claims are denied.
 Anesthesia time must be precisely documented from start to end.
 Missing minutes = lost revenue.

-Medicare (Palmetto GBA) Anesthesiology Coverage
+Medicare (Palmetto GBA (Jurisdiction J)) Anesthesiology Coverage

 Denial Prevention for Alabama Anesthesiology